andersen-lab/Freyja/docs/src/wiki/custom_barcodes.rst

         - mamba: Uses Mamba for package management.

         If you wish to use a specific version of the pipeline, replace ``-latest`` with the desired version tag (e.g. ``-r "v1.0.0"``).
+        More information about ``-r`` can be found here: https://www.nextflow.io/docs/latest/cli.html#using-a-specific-revision

 4. Retrieve the output